Processional Street

 Overview

 The concept of the processional street appears across a wide chronological and geographical spectrum.
 In Mesopotamia, paved avenues such as Babylon’s Aj-ibur-šapu were lined with glazed reliefs symbolizing divine power.
 In Egypt, sphinx-lined causeways connected temple precincts and facilitated festival rituals.
 The Hellenistic and Roman worlds incorporated colonnaded boulevards that doubled as civic axes and ceremonial routes, such as the Great Colonnade at Apamea or the Via Sacra in ancient Rome.
+In some cases a processional path may also be an indoor passage, built as part of a larger palatial or imperial building.
 Although the architectural forms varied, the underlying function—ritualized movement through a monumentalized urban space—was consistent.

 In Babylon, the Akītu festival required the movement of Marduk’s cult statue along the Processional Street to the bit akītu.
 In Egypt, statues of Amun traveled between Karnak and Luxor during the Opet festival.
 In Rome, victorious generals paraded their armies and spoils on the Via Sacra during triumphs.
 In each case, the street’s physical fabric and symbolic decoration reinforced the authority of king, state, or deity.